kpaya/EDS213-Renewable-Energy-Shapes-Carbon-Outcomes/README.md

 -   Combine data from multiple sources to form a SQL database.

--   Develop SQL queries and visualizations that highlight regiona differences in emissions and renewable energy consumption.
+-   Develop SQL queries and visualizations that highlight regional differences in emissions and renewable energy consumption.

 ## Repository Structure